phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.md

 The following specifies the syntax for this element:

 	precompile {
-	  {HighlightClassForRegexp {regular_expression} {processing_procedure}} *
+	  {HighlightRegexp {regular_expression} {processing_procedure}} *
-	  {HighlightClassStartWithChar {character} {processing_procedure}} *
+	  {HighlightCharStart {character} {processing_procedure}} *
 	}

 The _regular\_expression_ value must be a valid Tcl expression.
 The character value must be a single keyboard character.
-The HighlightClassStartWithChar is a special case regular expression that finds a non-whitespace list of characters that starts with the given character and highlights it.
+The HighlightCharStart is a special case regular expression that finds a non-whitespace list of characters that starts with the given character and highlights it.
 From a performance perspective, it is faster to use this call than a regular expression if your situation can take advantage of it.

 #### miscellaneous1, miscellaneous2, miscellaneous3